How We Can Work Together

 This service is available to youth (14+), adults, and parents.
 Sessions are adapted to support most physical abilities.
 Parker the therapy dog can join us if you’d like.
 His presence is always by invitation and never a requirement — unless you’re carrying treats, in which case he may insist.

-Sessions may be eligible for reimbursement through extended health benefits if your provider covers services by a Canadian Certified Counsellor (CCC).
+Sessions may be eligible for reimbursement through extended health benefits if your provider covers services by a Canadian Certified Counsellor (CCC) or Registered Clinical Counsellor (RCC).

-An invoice will be emailed to you after each session, which you can submit to your provider for potential reimbursement.
+An invoice will be emailed after each session for submission to your provider.

-I offer a free 15-20 minute consultation to explore whether this feels like the right fit for you.
+I offer a free 20-minute consultation to explore whether this feels like the right fit for you.

 In-Office Therapy – Canine-Assisted by Parker